MASYAM/Fee-Collection/README.md

 //You can create your own password via sha256.php file.

 3. Dummy Data:
 I put some dummy data in database sothat you can see how this project works.
+You can view data for the year '2020' and month 'February'

 4. WorkFlow:
 Setup (Add student via CSV or Form, Set regular due).